destinyae/momoka/README.md

 ## Compatibility with signature-free transactions

 A top-class UX is essential for LENS users.
-DA publications work with the dispatcher, which can post, mirror, or comment on users' behalf.
+DA publications work with the dispatcher, who can post, mirror, or comment on users' behalf.
 If enabled, this will pass state checks.
 The LENS contract logic states that if the dispatcher signs on behalf of the user, it will result in a valid transaction.
 Users who don't want to trust the dispatcher can still sign the typed data with their wallet and submit it through the submitter.
 This process is similar to the current flow, but the transaction is sent to a submitter instead of a Polygon node.

 ## Gasless transactions